wyntau/vue-ios-actionsheet/README.md

 - bold, boolean
 - disable, boolean
 - label, boolean
-- handle, function, a data object which contains selectedIndex, selectedParentIndex and button will be passed in
+- handle, function, a data object which contains selectedIndex, selectedGroupIndex and button will be passed in

 an example of buttonObject